igotyooo/cheatsheet/cuda.md

 4. Depackage that.</br>
 `$ sudo dpkg -i cuda-repo-<distro>_<version>_<architecture>.deb`</br>
 `$ sudo apt-get update`</br>
-5. If you don't have graphic driver installed so you install that at ones,</br>
+5. If you don't have a graphic driver installed so you wanted to install that together,</br>
 press `ctrl`+`alt`+`F1` and </br>
 `$ sudo service lightdm stop`</br>
 6. Install cuda-toolkit and reboot.</br>